Mini Travel Guide: America’s Pacific Northwest

-If you are looking for a unique event Seafair is a summer long festival that takes place throughout Seattle.
+If you’re looking for a unique event, Seafair is a summer-long festival that takes place throughout Seattle.
 At any given time you can take part in the Solstice Parade celebrating artists, watch milk carton boat derbies, or check out the Seafair pirates storming the beach.
 Every town also seems to host their own street fairs where you can check out the local handcrafted scene.

-Hood Canal, Olympic National Park, San Juan Islands, Mount Rainier, Mount St. Helens, Earth Sanctuary, Mount Baker, Mount Hood the list goes on.
-If you are visiting a city you can easily find a National or State park within a hour or two drive from where you are staying.
+Hood Canal, Olympic National Park, San Juan Islands, Mount Rainier, Mount St. Helens, Earth Sanctuary, Mount Baker, Mount Hood – the list goes on!
+If you’re visiting a city, you can easily find a National or State park within a hour or two drive from where you are staying.
 The Cascades surround the area and are beautiful to view from the city but are spectacular to hike through.

-They are rather an inexpensive way to get around and offer some of the best views around.
-Plus if you they aren’t a normal tourist attraction so they will drop you off in non-tourist spots that are fun to explore.
+They’re inexpensive way to get around and offer some of the best views around.
+And since they aren’t a traditional tourist attraction, they will drop you off in non-tourist spots that are fun to explore.

 It’s sweet, tender, meaty, and best of all it’s a sustainable seafood.
 There are so many ways to cook it.
 You can find it in crab cakes, chowder, wontons, but my personal favorite is just to dip it in butter and savor the flavor.

 The Pacific Northwest is a really liberal area.
-We are very much about environmental causes, sustainability, buying local, and organic.
+We’re very much about environmental causes, sustainability, buying local and organic.
 You will see trash, recycling, and compost bins everywhere.

 People here are really friendly, especially in the the more touristy areas.
 Bus drivers were one of the best sources I found in regards for help in getting around and information on what to see and do.